alokmenghrajani/nomic/README.md

 -- Peter Suber

-What is this going on github.com?
+What is this doing on github.com?
 =================================

 I implemented Nomic on Amazon's EC2 instance as PHP code.
 You can interact with Nomic at the following url: